-Plugins provide powerful ways to extend and customize MyST by adding directives and roles or specific transformations on the AST that can download or augment your articles and documentation.
-These plugins also support custom rendering and transformation pipelines for various export targets including React, HTML, LaTeX, and Microsoft Word.
+Plugins allow you to extend and customize MyST to augment your articles and documentation.
+They also support custom rendering and transformation pipelines for various export targets including React, HTML, LaTeX, and Microsoft Word.

 Overview of a Plugin¶

-Plugins are executable javascript code that can modify a document source.
+Plugins are executable code that can modify MyST AST as part of a build process.
 The supported plugin types are:

 - directives